keerah/After-Effects-Tools/README.md

 - Copy markers to other layers
 - Change multiple layers time blending
 - Select/disable time remapped layers in bulk

+Use help button for instructions to use.

+Retimes made with this plugin are fully functional without the plugin installed.

 <img src="https://github.com/user-attachments/assets/30354828-fc62-47ba-9664-d557a669b72a" alt="Docable Interface" width="400">